 16. Acquired awards and recognition – How a candidate gained awards and recognition in his previous job.

 HR staff and a recruitment consultant can be considered as the front liners of a company since they are responsible for every employee who enters and joins the team, and this all starts with every submitted resume.
-Screening resumes comes with a great responsibility towards the employer and the applicant, and it’s definitely not an easy feat.
+Screening resumes comes with a great responsibility towards the employer and the applicant, and it’s not an easy feat.

 SPECIALIST RECRUITMENT SOLUTIONS DELIVERING UNRIVALLED RESULTS